jbseppanen/java-orders-sqllite/README.md

 Expose the following end points

-* GET /customers - returns all the customer
+* GET /customers - returns all the customers
 * GET /orders - return all the orders
 * GET /agents - return all the agents